 - Determine and organize the information already known.

-- A family tree chart can help you identify what you are missing.
+- A family tree chart and family group sheets can help you identify what you are missing.

 - I like to use a genealogy program and upload my tree to various websites.
 This makes searching easier.
 I can also upload the file to multiple sites without having to re-enter a ton of information.